Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception

 We adopt the D-optimality (Determinant-optimality) criterion from optimal experimental design, which leads to the following objective function \cite{6360016Morbidi}:

-where $U \subseteq V$ denotes the selected subset of UAVs from the candidate set $\mathcal{V}$, and $\mathcal{F}(U)$ represents the FIM for the selected configuration.
-Crucially, the log-determinant of the FIM has been rigorously proven to satisfy both monotonicity and submodularity \cite{6360016Morbidi, yamadaFastGreedyOptimization2021}, thereby validating the theoretical applicability of the proposed greedy selection strategy.
+where $U \subseteq V$ is the subset of the candidate set ${V}$. $\mathcal{F}(U)$ is the FIM for the selected allocation.
+Crucially, the log-determinant of the FIM has been proven to satisfy both monotonicity and submodularity \cite{6360016Morbidi, yamadaFastGreedyOptimization2021}, thereby validating the theoretical applicability of the proposed greedy selection strategy.
 To balance sensor performance of different UAVs with practical resource constraints, we augment the objective with penalty terms for communication time-frequency resource and hardware costs:

-where $\mathscr{E}_v^{\text{comm}}$ quantifies the time-frequency resources block of UAV $v$, $C_v^{\text{sensor}}$ represents the sensor hardware costs, and $\alpha_1$, $\alpha_2$ are weighting coefficients that regulate the trade-off between detection performance and resource utilization according to the task requirements.
-Based on the above analysis, we present the optimization model for UAV cooperative perception:
+where $\mathscr{E}_v^{\text{comm}}$ denotes the time-frequency resources block of UAV $v$, $C_v^{\text{sensor}}$ is the sensor hardware costs, and $w_1$, $w_2$ are weight coefficients that regulate the trade-off between perception performance and resource utilization.
+Based on the above analysis, we provide the optimization model for formation cooperative perception as:

-in which $C_1$ is the maximum number of deployed UAVs according to practical conditions and coordination capabilities. $C_2$ gives the distance range constraints, designed to ensure a safe separation from the target while simultaneously keeping the UAV within the sensor's effective perception coverage. $C_3$ and $C_4$ specify the azimuth and pitch angle constraints, respectively, guaranteeing that the target remains within the sensor's effective FOV.
+in which $C_1$ is the maximum number of deployed UAVs according to practical conditions and coordination capabilities. $C_2$ gives the distance range constraints, designed to ensure a safe separation from the target while simultaneously keeping the UAV within the sensor's effective perception coverage. $C_3$ and $C_4$ specify the azimuth and elevation angle constraints, respectively, guaranteeing that the target remains within the sensor's effective FOV.
 And $C_5$ represents the available sensor category, i.e., the camera and LiDAR.

 Notably, the monotonicity and submodularity properties of the FIM enable us to employ efficient greedy selection algorithms with theoretical optimal value guarantees.
-The marginal gain of incorporating an additional UAV $v$ into an existing set $U_j$ which contains $j$ number of UAVs is defined as:
+The marginal gain of incorporating an additional UAV $v$ into an existing set $U_j$ that contains $j$ number of UAVs is given as:

-Moreover, to implement the greedy selection algorithm, we introduce an utility function that incorporates both marginal gains and system costs:
+Moreover, to implement the greedy selection algorithm, we introduce a utility function that incorporates both marginal gains and system costs:

-The core of our greedy selection strategy involves iteratively choosing UAV spatial configurations from a finite candidate set $\mathcal{V}$, constructed through discretization of the solution space encompassing all feasible UAV positions and sensor combinations.
-Specifically, the candidate set ${V}$ is constructed as follows:
+The core of our greedy selection strategy involves iteratively choosing UAV spatial allocations from a finite candidate set ${V}$, constructed through discretization of the solution space encompassing all feasible UAV positions and sensor combinations.
+Specifically, the candidate set ${V}$ is given as: